 Restarting the cluster might not be necessary because the primary database server attempts to reconnect every 10 seconds and displays a message regarding the inability to connect every 2 minutes.

-If the cluster does not restart automatically, when the connection is reestablished, you can restart the cluster by running the following commands on the secondary
+If the cluster does not restart automatically, when the connection is reestablished, you can restart the cluster by issuing onmode -d secondary primary_name on the secondary database server.